What Are The Different Types Of ADU Designs?

 ADU above garage with kitchen

 However, this option might still pose a problem.
-Since the existing garages are not structurally built to support another floor above it, building an ADU on top of it will be much harder than converting a garage into an ADU.
+Since the existing garages are not structurally built to support another floor above it, building an dwelling on top of it will be much harder than converting a garage space.

 In this case, you might have to reinforce the overall structure of your garage.
 You have to ensure that its foundation, walls, framing, and roof are well-built and strong enough to hold another floor above.
 Hiring a contractor to do this job is highly recommended.